+plasma levels of homocysteine in 10 male adult SHR and in 10 normotensive controls (Wistar-Kyoto rats) using ion exchange chromatography.
+In addition, plasma concentrations of the 22 most common amino acids were measured to explore whether amino acid derangements other than hyperhomocysteinemia occur in SHR and might be linked to a hypothetical mechanism of hypertension largely independent of homocysteine.
 All animal procedures were approved by the Swedish Animal Research Authority.
-Ten 26 weeks old male SHR and 10 normotensive aged-matched controls (Wistar-Kyoto Rats) were purchased from Charles River Laboratories, Germany.
-Prior to experiments the animals were allowed to accommodate 14 days to their new surroundings, had free access to food and water and were kept five per cage at a light/dark cycle of 12 h, humidity 60%, temperature 22°C. On the day of the experiment, the animals were sacrificed by decapitation.
-Blood was collected from the cranial vessels, immediately centrifuged and the plasma stored at -80°C until analysis.
-Plasma levels of aminobutyric acid (ABU), alanine, arginine, aspartate, citrulline, glutamate, glutamine, glycine, histidine, homocysteine, isoleucine, leucine, lysine, methionine, ornithine, phenylalanine, proline, serine, taurine, threonine, tryptophane, tyrosine and valine were determined in sulfosalicylic acid deproteinized samples by Ion Exchange Chromatography using an JLC-500/V AminoTacTM Amino Acid Analyzer with photometric detection after reaction with ninhydrin (JEOL Ltd., Tokyo, Japan).
-A series of amino acid solutions from Beckman Coulter, Inc., was used as reference amino acid standards (Beckman Coulter, Inc., Beckman, CA).
-The coefficient of variation for all measurements was <10%.
-Statistical differences between groups were analyzed by the student's t-test and p<0.05 was considered significant.
+Ten 26-week-old male SHR and 10 normotensive aged-matched controls (Wistar-Kyoto rats) were purchased from Charles River Laboratories, Germany.
+Prior to experiments the animals were allowed to accommodate 14 days to their new surroundings, had free access to food and water and were kept five per cage at a light/dark cycle of 12 h, humidity 60 %, temperature 22 °C. On the day of the experiment, the animals were sacrificed by decapitation.
+Blood was collected from the cranial vessels, immediately centrifuged and the plasma stored at -80 °C until analysis.
+Plasma levels of aminobutyric acid, alanine, arginine, aspartate, citrulline, glutamate, glutamine, glycine, histidine, homocysteine, isoleucine, leucine, lysine, methionine, ornithine, phenylalanine, proline, serine, taurine, threonine, tryptophane, tyrosine and valine were determined in sulfosalicylic acid deproteinized samples by Ion Exchange Chromatography using an JLC-500/V AminoTac[TM] Amino Acid Analyzer with photometric detection after reaction with ninhydrin (JEOL Ltd., Tokyo, Japan).
+A series of amino acid solutions from Beckman Coulter, Inc., (Beckman, CA) was used as reference amino acid standards.
+The coefficient of variation for all measurements was <10 %.
+Statistical differences between groups were analyzed by the Student's t-test and p<0.05 was considered significant.

 Results are depicted in Table 1.
-Plasma levels of homocysteine were significantly lower in SHR ($4.1\mu\text{mol/L} \pm 0.1$) than in controls ($7.2\mu\text{mol/L} \pm 0.3$;p<0.00001).
-The amounts of ABU, alanine, citrulline and valine were decreased as well, whereas we found increased levels of aspartate, glutamate, glutamine, histidine and ornithine.
-Concentrations of arginine, glycine, isoleucine, leucine, lysine, methionine, phenylalanine, proline, serine, taurine, threonine, tryptophane and tyrosine remained unchanged (data not shown).
+Plasma levels of homocysteine were significantly lower in SHR (4.1 ± 0.1 μmol/l) than in controls (7.2 ± 0.3 μmol/l) (p<0.00001).
+The amounts of aminobutyric acid, alanine, citrulline and valine were also decreased, whereas we found increased levels of aspartate, glutamate, glutamine, histidine, and ornithine.
+Concentrations of arginine, glycine, isoleucine, leucine, lysine, methionine, phenylalanine, proline, serine, taurine, threonine, tryptophane, and tyrosine remained unchanged (data not shown).